Australia (2008 film): U.S. critics

-Box office and home media sales and streaming
+Box office and home media sales

 The film had better box office success in overseas markets and a disappointing gross in the United States – a pattern similar to Luhrmann's three previous films.
 As of November 2009, the film has grossed $211,342,221 in its worldwide releases.
 In Australia, the film grossed A$6.37 million in its opening weekend, setting the record for the highest grossing opening weekend for an Australian film and bumping the latest James Bond film Quantum of Solace to second place.
 Australia performed less well in the U.S., where it surprised box office analysts by opening only at #5, behind Quantum of Solace, Twilight, Bolt, and Four Christmases, and grossed $20 million opening weekend.
 However, Fox officials were reportedly happy with the numbers, as they said they were expecting only an $18 million opening gross for the film.
 They further pointed out that Baz Luhrmann's other films, like Moulin Rouge!, Strictly Ballroom, and Romeo + Juliet, started slowly and then built momentum.
 Australia eventually grossed $49,554,002 in the U.S., 23.4% of its total worldwide gross.
 Australia's ticket sales outside the United States are $161,788,219 from 51 countries.
 It opened at No. 1 in Spain, France, Australia, and Germany, and at No. 3 in Britain.
 Australia grossed $37,555,757 at the box office in Australia.

 The DVD was released in the United States on 3 March 2009, opening at #2, and sold 728,000 units in the opening weekend, translating to revenue of $12.3 million.
 Australia sold almost two million DVDs in one month, 80% of what the studio predicted it would sell altogether.
 As of 15 November 2009, Australia had sold 1,739,700 units in the U.S., for a revenue of $27.9 million.
 Since being released in Australia, the DVD has sold double what the studio expected.

 Australia is available to stream on Disney+ in Australia.

-Television adaptation

-In June 2022, 20th Television announced a six-part limited television series titled Faraway Downs, consisting of a serialized version of the film with additional unused footage from the original production.
-The series will premiere on Hulu in the U.S. and Disney+ Star in Australia and other international markets.

-Post-production on Faraway Downs is taking place in Queensland at Brisbane-based studios The Post Lounge and Resin.

 Awards and nominations

+Faraway Downs

+In June 2022, Bazmark Films and 20th Television announced a six-part limited television series titled Faraway Downs, a serialized version of the film featuring additional unused footage from the original production.
+Post-production on Faraway Downs took place in Queensland at Brisbane-based studios The Post Lounge and Resin.